mholmboe/atomipy/README.md

 ## Example Scripts

-### run_atomi.py
+### Example Scripts

+The package includes example scripts that demonstrate comprehensive workflows for processing mineral structures using atomipy:

+#### run_minff_atomi.py and run_clayff_atomi.py

-The `run_atomi.py` script demonstrates a comprehensive workflow for processing mineral structures using atomipy.
-This script serves as an excellent starting point for users new to the package.
+These scripts demonstrate workflows for using MINFF and CLAYFF forcefields respectively.
+Both serve as excellent starting points for users new to the package.

 #### What the script does: